calmcgreggs/ENCORE/README.md

 - Evaluation
   - Create Pre, Mid and Post Tests with randomised data
   - Link up to firebase and make neccessary changes on signup + for current accounts
+  - Modify emails for tests so they don't error because of flagtext
 - Stretch Goals
   - Different Click Colours to denote different cue types (e.g. similar domain etc.)
   - Create website simulation